HathorNetwork/hathor-wallet-mobile/WINDOWS.md

 However the current available version is ****`2.4.2`,** while downloading from the website you get the most recent version.
 </details>

-- or instal by downaload
+- or install by download

 The installed POEDIT should be found at `C:\Program Files (x86)\Poedit`.